telerik/xaml-docs/styling-and-appearance/themes-suite/green.md

 ![Green Theme Image 03](../images/Common_Styling_Appearance_Green_Theme_03.png)

-## Changing CornerRadius
+## Changing Corner Radius

-A new feature of the Green theme is exposing an easy way to modify the corner radius of many elements in your application.
-You can use the five new palette properties with default values as shown below:
+The Green theme also exposes an easy way to modify the corner radius of many elements in your application.
+You can use the following properties which are shown below with their default values:

 #### __[C#] Default CornerRadius values__
-{{region styling-appearance-green-theme-7}}
+{{region cs-styling-appearance-green-theme-5}}
 	GreenPalette.Palette.CornerRadius = new CornerRadius(1, 1, 1, 1);
 	GreenPalette.Palette.CornerRadiusBottom = new CornerRadius(0, 0, 1, 1);
 	GreenPalette.Palette.CornerRadiusLeft = new CornerRadius(1, 0, 0, 1);